w3c/event-timing/README.md

 ## Minimal Proposal

+We propose exposing performance information for events of the following types when they take longer than 50ms from timestamp to the next paint.
+* MouseEvents
+* PointerEvents
+* TouchEvents
+* KeyboardEvents
+* WheelEvents
+* InputEvents
+* CompositionEvents
+* Events of type "scroll"

 This proposal explains the minimal API required to solve the following use cases:

 1. Observe the queueing delay of input events before event handlers are registered.